-Admissions to higher degrees by research are managed by the School of Postgraduate Studies in consultation with Research Supervisors and/or the relevant doctoral programme steering committees.
+Admissions to higher degrees by research are managed by the School of Postgraduate Studies Academic Review Committee, in consultation with Research Supervisors and/or the relevant doctoral programme steering committees.
 The entry requirements and programme specific rules for RPL are documented in the course application material.
-RPL may only be sought for taught components of degrees by research.

-5.4 Professional considerations
+5.4 Professional Considerations